axonivy/dev.axonivy.com/src/app/pages/news/11.2/07-configEditor.md

 While editing our prominent YAML files, you have a rich set of authoring features at hand:

-- **Validation**: keys used within the YAML files are validated against the official schema.
-So invalid values are being blamed with a warning marker.
+- **Validation**: Keys used within the YAML files are validated against the official schema.
+So, invalid values are being blamed with a warning marker.
-- **Completion**: by pressing `CTRL+Space` the context completor helps you to identify and select valid configuration values or keys.
+- **Completion**: By pressing `CTRL` + `Space`, the context completion helps you identify and select valid configuration values or keys.
-- **Help**: by hovering over keys you get context-specific documentation right where you are editing.
+- **Help**: Hovering over keys lets you get context-specific documentation right where you are editing.
-- **Formatting**: YAML content has strict formatting rules, and the editor takes care that whitespace indents are correct and in effect.
+- **Formatting**: YAML content has strict formatting rules, and the editor ensures whitespace indents are correct and in effect.

 <div class="short-links">
 	<a href="${docBaseUrl}/engine-guide/reference/engine-cockpit/system.html#engine-cockpit-config-editor"